What do I need to know before I travel?

 Yellow Fever Vaccine

-Stamaril® is the yellow fever vaccine that is available in the UK.
+Stamaril® is the yellow fever vaccine that is currently available in the UK.
 It is manufactured by Sanofi Pasteur and is made in chicken eggs.
-The vaccine can be given from 9 months of age, and may be given to infants from 6 months but only in special circumstances.
+The vaccine can be given routinely from 9 months of age, but may also be given to younger infants from 6 months onwards, although it can only be used in special circumstances.

-Stamaril® is a live vaccine, which means that it contains a weakened form of the yellow fever virus.
-Live vaccines do not cause disease in healthy people but are not suitable for people with an impaired immune system, for example, caused by drug treatment or underlying illness.
-This is because the weakened viruses can multiply and may cause a yellow fever like disease in these individuals.
+Stamaril® is a live vaccine, which means that it contains a “weakened” form of the yellow fever virus.
+Live vaccines usually do not cause disease in healthy people, but are not suitable for people with an impaired immune system, for example, caused by treatment with certain drugs or underlying illness.
+This is because in such circumstances the weakened viruses are able to multiply and may cause a yellow fever like disease, which can be serious.

-One dose of yellow fever vaccine provides lifelong protection in most people.
-A booster dose would only be recommended if you were previously vaccinated in one of the following circumstances:
+In most people one dose of yellow fever vaccine provides lifelong protection.
+A booster dose would only be recommended if you had previously been vaccinated in one of the following circumstances:

 • while pregnant